andreasschoch/Airbnb-Data-for-Munich-Octoberfest/README.md

 ## Motivation for the project<a name="motivation"></a>

-This analysis and the additional blog post was done as a project within the Udacity Data Science Nanodegree.
-I am a resident in Munich, Germany so I find that data particularly interesting.
-In order to get a better insight into Airbnb, especially in Munich, I am particularly interested in the answers to the following three questions:

-- When is the most expensive time of the year to visit Munich and how much does the price spike?
+I am still trying to understand a bit more about the current real estate market in munich, especially the area around the octoberfest (theresienwiese).
+Therefore I think the Airbnb dataset for munich could be one possible source of information to gain usefull insights in the current situation.

+**Specific questions to answer:**
-- What are the most expensive neighbourhoods in Munich?
+1. What are the TOP 3 most expensive city districts for a stay in Munich in general?
+2. What are the TOP 5 city districts in munich with the best distance-price-ratio for a stay near the are of the octoberfest?
-- What factors influence the price most?
+3. What are the TOP 3 factors influence the price for a stay near the area of the octoberfest?

 ## File Descriptions<a name="description"></a>